Nimnaka98/Nimnaka98/README.md

 - 👋 Hi, I’m Nimnaka Kumaradasa
-- 🌱 I’m currently pursuing Bachelor of Computer Science/Software Engineering.
+- 🌱 I’m currently pursuing Bachelor of Computer Science/Software Engineering at Edith Cowan University
 - 💞️ I’m looking to collaborate Nothing.
 - 📫 How to reach me: You can reach me with these social media accounts;
 - https://www.linkedin.com/in/nimnaka-kumaradasa-07283923a/